How to look for records of... 1939 Register

 The enumeration districts used for the Register were based broadly on those used for the 1931 Census, adjusted to account for the population movements since 1931.
 They were sub-divided into smaller units for National Registration purposes.
 The general rule was that an enumeration district should contain no more than 300 households, not counting institutions.

-The record of anyone born less than 100 years ago is closed because they are deemed to potentially still be alive (if you can prove that they are dead you may be able to get the record opened).
-For more information see sections 9.
+The record of anyone born less than 100 years ago is closed unless they are known to have died.
+For more information see section 9.

 If someone was born less than 100 years ago, and has died, their record may still be closed if their death was not notified and recorded in the register.
 Deaths that occurred outside the United Kingdom are unlikely to have been notified.
 These include the majority of Second World War deaths.

-People who were born after 29 September 1939, or who arrived in the country after that date are listed in separate registers, which is not part of this release.
+People who were born after 29 September 1939, or who arrived in the country after that date, are listed in separate registers not yet publicly available.

 Despite the best efforts of the registration authorities, a small number of people were missed out, and had to be registered later.
 A few deliberately failed to register, possibly because they thought they could avoid being conscripted.